William Frere: Works

 He edited, with additions, Baron Glenbervie's Reports of Cases, 1813, and the fifth volume of the Paston Letters from the manuscript of Sir John Fenn (Original letters, written during the reigns of Henry VI., Edward IV., and Richard III. by various persons of rank or consequence; containing many curious anecdotes, relative to that period of our history, 5. vols.
 (1787–1823).

 Some Latin and Greek verse by Frere was published with William Herbert's Fasciculus Carminum stylo Lucretiano scriptorum, 1797.

 Family

 He married in 1810 Mary, daughter of Brampton Gurdon Dillingham.
-Philip Howard Frere was their son.
+They had at least two children: Philip Howard Frere (1813–1868) and Augusta Frederica Frere (1824–1888).
 During Frere's time, chiefly through his wife, Downing College was a social centre at Cambridge.